 15. Long Mermaid Waves

-If you used to pretend that you were a mermaid when you were a kid, now is the time to live out your fantasy—at least with your hair.
-The key to nailing this look is to keep your wavy hair moisturized and frizz-free.
+If you used to pretend that you were a mermaid when you were a kid, now is the time to live out your fantasy—at least with your wavy hair.
+The key to nailing this look is to keep your waves moisturized and frizz-free.
 Switching to a sulfate-free shampoo can help, as this doesn’t strip away your hair’s natural oils.

 Editor’s tip: Keep your wavy hair smooth by washing it with Love Beauty and Planet Argan Oil & Lavender Smooth and Serene Shampoo.
 It helps calm frizz, gently cleanses your hair, and makes it fragrant.
 And the best part?
 The ingredients are eco-friendly and are not harsh on your hair.